 Other health insurance options for students

-While short-term medical insurance can be an affordable solution for college students, it’s not required to meet the federal standards of the Affordable Care Act (ACA).
-If you know that you need ongoing health care, prefer the breadth of coverage an ACA plan offers, or have a pre-existing condition that would deter you from short-term health insurance, you have four options:
+While short term medical insurance can be an affordable solution for college students, it’s not required to meet the federal standards of the Affordable Care Act (ACA).
+If you know that you need ongoing health care, prefer the breadth of coverage an ACA plan offers, or have a pre-existing condition that would deter you from short term medical insurance, you have four options: